logicalmaybe/bulk/distcc.md

 Terms

-* host / master / arm device: The master is the computer which initiates and distributes the compilation to the configured slaves.
+* -host / master / arm device-:
+**       The master is the computer which initiates and distributes the compilation to the configured slaves.
 * slaves / workers: The slaves are running the distcc daemon which accepts incoming compilation requests send by the master.

 ## on Host